stitchfix/stitchfix.github.io/_posts/2015-01-27-assume-the-user-is-correct.md

 ## Correct, Until Proven Wrong

-It turns out that doing exactly what she said she had done **did** lead to the system bulk-printing all the pick-slips.
+I tried to print a single pick-slip, exactly as our CS agent had described.
+Much to my surprise, it **did** lead to the system bulk-printing all the pick-slips.
-I was astonished.
-How could this not have caused massive problems?
+Why wasn't this causing massive problems before now?

 Had the agent *not* been accidentally given access to the bulk-printing feature, what she had done would've triggered a harmless error message.
 And because warehouse workers *with* access almost never print one-offs, the bug lay dormant, waiting for this confluence of seemingly unrelated events.